t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

 for "country" and "royal" are more general.

 To get the least similar token, query for all tokens and then select the last element.
-You may think this would be something like the opposite of a token.
+You may think this would be a token's antonym.

 ```{code-cell}
 glove.most_similar("good", k = len(glove))[-1]